mapcomm/mapping.community-carto_install_doc/README.md

 ```
 sudo cp ./prev-x86_64-unknown-linux-gnu/libstdc++-v3/src/.libs/libstdc++.so.6.0.21 /lib64/
 ```

 Update current symbolic link of the library

 ```
 sudo rm /lib64/libstdc++.so.6
 sudo ln -s /lib64/libstdc++.so.6.0.21 /lib64/libstdc++.so.6
 ```

+All done.
+Let's move on to begin installing CartoDB components:

 ### m.
 CartoDB Components ###